Screen capture of ‘Hocus Pocus’

 Queens Mama also points out a few other the top spots in the borough including Flushing on 166th Street between 45 and 46th Avenues, and Kew Gardens where a number of apartment buildings host trick-or-treating.
 For the latter, look for buildings numbered 33-83 on Austin Street and those near Hillside Avenue.

-For those in southern section of Queens, head to Howard Beach.
+For those in the southern section of Queens, head to Howard Beach.
 We don’t have specifics on streets, but we’re told the neighborhood is quite popular.

 Tenbroeck Avenue in the Morris Park section of the Bronx is a go-to destination for families in the borough.
 As local resident Stephanie Hoina tells us: